 If you have recently lost a spouse, we recommend setting an appointment a few weeks later to determine what steps must be taken to transfer assets into your name and to answer questions that you might have about debts, taxes, and your own estate plan going forward.

 In many cases, spouses hold most assets jointly in survivorship or have named each other as the primary beneficiary of individually-held accounts.
 If that is the case, you may only need assistance filing an Affidavit of Survivorship for real estate and vehicles.* There may, however, be assets in your spouse’s name alone without a beneficiary, such as shares of stock or a small bank account.
 In those cases, or in the case of real estate that is held jointly as tenants in common, probate administration will be necessary (for more explanation see Probate vs. Non-Probate Assets).
 Fortunately, Ohio offers abbreviated probate proceedings when the assets are under a specified amount.

 *Vehicles are an exception to the general probate and non-probate rules.
 Even if a car was titled in your spouse’s name alone, it can be transferred directly to you by filing an affidavit with the auto title office.
-Starting in April 2017, multiple vehicles (worth less than $65,000 total) can be transferred this way.
+As of April 2017, multiple vehicles (worth less than $65,000 total) can be transferred this way.